fex-team/fis/README.md

     fis.config.merge({          //merge user settings
-        namespace : 'photo',    //using namespace, it can be omitted. roadmap : {             //configure directory and release specification. domain : {
+        namespace : 'photo',    //using namespace, it can be omitted. roadmap : {             //configure directory and release specification. ext : {
+                less : 'css'    //all the less files will be compiled into css files.
+            }，
+            domain : {
                 '*.js' : 'http://img.baidu.com'  //add domain to all js files.
             },